Gabriel Alves de Faria

 Content editor, Brasil

 Alexandre Leal works with the content of the Not Only Voices website and also provides editorial feedback.
 He is an LGBTI activist from Brasil, where he has worked as a consultant for cultural change and coordinated social projects in NGOs, public organizations and the private sector.
 He is passionate about the politics of sex, gender and sexuality, and holds a Bachelor in Law and a Master‘s Degree in Human Rights and Democratisation.
-His research focuses on gender identity, expressions, intersectionality and sex work.
-He is an intern at the International Rehabilitation Council for Torture Victims in Copenhagen, Denmark.
+His research focused on gender identity, expressions, intersectionality and sex work.
+He is the Legal Associate of the International Rehabilitation Council for Torture Victims in Copenhagen, Denmark.

 "He applies dark shades of nail polish to cast a light upon the shades created by the gender divide."